gvwilson/thirdbit/_posts/2012/2012-11-19-the-tool-i-think-we-need-to-do-peer-instruction-online.md

         <li>Instructor presents correct answer.</li>
         <li>Learners discuss again (so that those who understood can clear up the misconceptions of those who didn't).</li>
 </ol>
 <p>Chris Lee, at UCLA, has built a tool called <a href="http://people.mbi.ucla.edu/leec/docs/socraticqs/tutorial.html">Socraticqs</a> to implement this model using a little web app running on the instructor's laptop (which they connect to over WiFi).
-I'd like to go one step further and try to do this over the web&mdash;after all, it <em>is</em> supposed to be a medium for collaboration.
+I'd like to go one step further and try to do this over the web–after all, it <em>is</em> supposed to be a medium for collaboration.
 Here's what I'm imagining:</p>
 <ol>
         <li>Instructor broadcasts to learners via screen sharing, synchronized slides, or some kind of in-browser co-piloting like <a href="http://vimeo.com/36754286">Towtruck</a>.</li>
         <li>Learners vote on multiple-choice question over the web.</li>